fakhraldin/mesa-git-radv-patched-25659/README.md

 We are going to use a winemanger as an easier means to organize our wine prefixes.
 I choose Lutris here but you can also use heroic game launcher and others.
-The place of the settings to enter the needed environment varables may differ a bit.
+The place of the settings to enter the needed environment variables may differ a bit.

 1. First download the latest driver release from this git repository.
 2. Decompress the zip file to your home directory: /home/(YOUR-USER-PROFILE-NAME)/